kettanaito/react-advanced-form/docs/hoc/createField/presets.md

 # Presets

 > This topic is related to [`createField`](./basics.md) high-order component.
-Make sure to understand the context it is being described.
+Make sure to understand the context it is being described in.

 Presets contain pre-defined `createField` [options](./options.md) relevant to the respective field type.
 Those options ensure proper field behavior as well as automatically map essential form element's props (i.e. `placeholder`, `multiselect`, etc.) from the wrapped component to the actual form element.